 The original service manual available on the web is for earlier versions of the Pentax 6X7 camera with no mirror lockup unit.
 But the disassembling of Pentax 6X7/67 MLU cameras do not differ significantly.
 However, there are some very important points.

-- Screw highlighted with the red cross in step #3 should NOT be unscrewed.
+2. Screw highlighted with the red cross in step #3 should NOT be unscrewed.
 It fixes the spring of MLU lever.
 This spring prevents the lever from dangling.
-See the image below for the details — red cross indicates the same screw as on scheme.
+See the image below for the details — the red cross indicates the same screw as on the scheme.

-- The green arrows indicate the screw mount places of the side cover which hould be unscrewed — two screws under the leatherette finishing (left image) and other two screws from the side of prism/waist finder (right image).
+3. The green arrows indicate the screw mount places of the side cover which should be unscrewed — two screws under the leatherette finishing (left image) and other two screws from the side of prism/waist finder (right image).

 I think the dirt resulting from gear friction near the magnet sticks to it tightly when a camera is not in use for a certain period of time.
 And the older your camera gets, the shorter this period becomes.
 Eventually, I disassembled my camera body and successfully repaired it.
 This experience enabled me to write this article.
 So, I think that it is a good practice to carry out a “dry fire” series if you don’t use your camera for at least two months.